tag-bio/umap-java/README.md

 A self-contained native Java implementation of UMAP based on the reference [Python implementation](https://github.com/lmcinnes/umap).

-This implementation has been designed and developed by Tag.bio in conjunction with Real Time Genomics.
+This implementation has been designed and developed by Tag.bio in collaboration with Real Time Genomics.
 - https://tag.bio/
 - https://www.realtimegenomics.com/